build-on-aws/bedrock-agent-txt2sql/README.md

 ## Step 7: Testing the Setup

 ### Testing the Bedrock Agent
 - While on the Bedrock console, select **Agents** under the *Orchestration* tab, then the agent you created.
-Make sure to **Prepare** the agent so that the changes made can update.
-You will be able to enter prompts in the user interface to test your Bedrock agent.
+Select ***Edit in Agent Builder***, and make sure to **Prepare** the agent so that the changes made can update.
+After, ***Save and exit***.
+On the right, you will be able to enter prompts in the user interface to test your Bedrock agent.`(You may be prompt to prepare the agent once more before testing the latest chages form the AWS console)`

 ![Agent test](Streamlit_App/images/agent_test.png)